 the full backup that the incremental backup image was based on

 has already been restored).
 The

---backup-dir option is
+--backup-dir option is used to

-the data has been restored to a desired point in time.
+data has been restored to a desired point in time.

 Incremental directory backups can be restored in a series of

 anytime after an incremental backup is taken and before the data

 is restored, you can bring your full backup up-to-date with your

 incremental backup.
 First, apply to the full backup any changes